umontreal-simul/latnetbuilder/README.md

 C++ compiler to be used to build Lattice Builder, before running the `waf configure` command.

+The above  ̀waf configure` commands configures `waf` for a minimal build, without documentation, code examples nor web interface.
+These can be built by appending the following options to `waf configure`:

+* `--build-docs` to generate the documentation, if [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available on the system.
+* `--build-examples` to compile, execute and install example code, including code from the tutorial.
-It is also possible to pass the `--build-docs` option in order to generate the documentation, if [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is available on the system, and to pass the `--build-web-ui` option to generate the web interface (this will cause waf to download a patched version of [pyjs](http://pyjs.org/) during the build process).
+* `--build-web-ui` to generate the web interface (this will cause waf to download a patched version of [pyjs](http://pyjs.org/) during the build process).

-Example code will be compiled, executed and installed together with the documentation if the `--build-examples` option is passed to the `waf configure` command.

 Errors will be reported if required software components cannot be found.
 In that case, you should check the Boost and FFTW installation paths.